Vermont (VT) Lottery Results & Winning Numbers

 For information and updates, players can follow the VT Lottery social media pages on Facebook and Twitter or check out their YouTube channel:

-Vermont Lottery Apps and Technology
+Vermont Lottery App

-There is no Vermont Lottery app for players to download, however, players can visit the official Vermont Lottery website and enjoy the following features:
+There is no Vermont Lottery App for players to download; however, players can visit the official Vermont Lottery website and enjoy the following features:

-• Check the latest winning numbers;
+• Check the latest winning numbers.

-• Read press updates on unclaimed tickets;
+• Read press updates on unclaimed tickets.

 • Research Scratch ticket prizes available to claim.

-Vermont Lottery FAQs
+FAQs

 Are Vermont Lottery rules different if you play online?

-You are unable to play the Vermont Lottery online, so rules will not differ.
+You are unable to play the Vermont Lottery online, so the rules will not differ.
 Players can only purchase tickets from a licensed retailer, or for some games by subscription through a Vermont mailing address.
-All players must be 18 years or older to purchase a ticket and participate in any lottery games.
+All players must be 18 years or older to purchase a ticket and participate in any lottery games.Ā

 How long does it take to receive your prize if you win the Vermont Lottery?